FhenixProtocol/encrypto-contracts/README.md

 ### Contracts (/src)

+Audit scope:

+- All contracts other than `___NonFHE.sol`.
+The non-fhe enabled contracts are included purely as reference contracts.

 Standards:

 - FHERC20NonFHE.sol (The full FHERC20 without FHE included, for testing EIP712 / indicated balances.
 Documented in FHERC20.md)